 One major side effect of repeated cortisone shot treatment is degeneration of cartilage in the knee joint.
 This itself is the fact, many doctors will limit the number of cortisone shots that you are allowed to have.
 Unless you have a chronic inflammatory condition like rheumatoid arthritis, you will be limited to a maximum treatment of 4 cortisone shots to the same area of your body.
 The benefits of cortisone shots are also known to reduce after each injection that you have because your body gets used to the synthetic solution.

-(source: American Orthopaedic Soctiey for Sports Medicine and Mayo Clinic)
+American Orthopaedic Soctiey for Sports Medicine and Mayo Clinic)

 There are risks associated with regular use of a knee brace, especially if the brace you are using is not a custom fitted/design.
 If you are using a standard or "off the shelf" knee brace then it is possible that the brace is not the right size, positioned incorrectly on your knee, or even causing more damage to your injury.
 Knee braces can also feel heavy or bulky at first if you are not used to wearing one.
 It is possible that you may not feel the benefits of wearing a knee brace for a month, or however long it takes for you to feel comfortable wearing your brace.
-Skin irritation can also occur under the brace depending on the breathability of the material you are using for your knee brace and the overall fit.
+Skin irritation can also occur under the brace depending on the breath-ability of the material you are using for your knee brace and the overall fit.
 One important thing to be aware of is the amount of restriction you are placing on your knee while wearing a knee brace.
 Too much restriction in movement for an extended period of time can result in stiffness of your joint, chronic pain, or wasting away of the ligaments, tendons and muscles in your knee and leg.

 Safe, Effective Conservative Treatment Options are Available

-If your physican has decided that your injury can be treated with conservative treatment, you can join our many customers who have had great success treating themselves with the powerful, conservative treatment products we offer through AidMyMeniscus - the Knee Freezie Wrap®, Inferno Wrap® and the Knee-Flex® Passive Heel to Hip Stretching Device.
+If your physician has decided that your injury can be treated with conservative treatment, you can join our many customers who have had great success treating themselves with the powerful, conservative treatment products we offer through AidMyMeniscus - the Knee Freezie Wrap®, Inferno Wrap® and the Knee-Flex® Passive Heel to Hip Stretching Device.

 If Surgery is Required...

-The type of surgery you will have depends on the type of injury you are faced with.
+The type of surgery you will have depends on the type of meniscus injury you are faced with.

 If you have undergone surgery on your meniscus then your physician will quickly get you on the path to rehabilitation.
 Now, the aggressiveness of the rehabilitation efforts will depend on a variety of factors including (but not limited to): your age, the state of your injury before surgery, the location of the meniscus tear (is enough blood supply available?) and how soon will you return to normal activity.